frantisekfarka/ac21007_lab/lab06/README.md

 ```

-The above code specifies that a Cabal package proveds an executable called
+The above code specifies that a Cabal package provides an executable called
 ``myProgram'', the main entry point of this program is in a file Main.hs, and
 all the source files are stored within the ``src'' directory.
 This executable
 also uses an additional module (source file): ``SortingAlgs.hs''.
-YOu can
+You can
 generate such a package description using the "cabal init" utility, which you
 know from the last lab.
 The rest of the description of cabal package
 specification in that labs also applies.